PROFILE

 The economy, one of the world's smallest and

-least developed, is based on agriculture,
+least developed, is based on hydroelectricity,

-infrastructure.
+other infrastructure.
 Despite this constraint,

 hydroelectricity and construction continue to be